All Episodes

 It can be stimulated, and the same thing is true for the spiritual function.

-Nevertheless, like for instance, when I see an apple in front of me, You know, visually, it's data being picked up by my visual cortex and then being translated in the brain.
+Nevertheless, like for instance, when I see an apple in front of me, you know, visually, it's data being picked up by my visual cortex and then being translated in the brain.

-Just because it's my interpretation of it, my perception of it, is brought to me by my organ, the brain?
+Does that then mean that the apple doesn't exist just because my interpretation of it, my perception of it is brought to me by my organ, the brain?

 Not at all.

-and what's interesting about the God part of the brain, is what makes it unique from those other parts
+And what's interesting about the God part of the brain, what makes it unique from those other parts, is most of our brain is geared toward picking up external stimuli by translating the world around us so that we can survive within the world.

 But unlike those other parts of the brain, the God part of the brain is self-sufficient.